codecop/LCD-Numbers-Mocking-Kata/PHP/README.md

 ### Check your Coverage

-To measure your progress you should use code coverage tools.
+To measure your progress you should use code coverage tools:

+* [PHPUnit Code Coverage Analysis](https://phpunit.de/manual/4.8/en/code-coverage-analysis.html) - type `phpunit --coverage-html coverage`.

 ### Warning